H0llyW00dzZ/fiber-stream-open-ai/README.md

 > [!NOTE]
 > It also depends on the ingress configuration.
 If you have extensive Kubernetes knowledge (`e.g., a Captain Kubernetes`), it can be managed easily

+> [!TIP]
+> For Horizontal Pod Autoscaler (HPA), it's recommended to use custom metrics based on connections instead of the default `CPU/Memory` metrics.
+This approach can help achieve scalability, such as reaching up to 1000 nodes to handle 1 billion connections.

 ## Acknowledgments

 - [Fiber](https://gofiber.io/) for the web framework.